Apple iPhone vs Samsung Galaxy mobile phones

 Not that anyone would plan to damage their smartphone, but it’s still good to know how much it would cost if the worst does happen.

-Apple’s iPhone’s do cost a pinch more to repair, and of course more to replace.
-The most expensive Samsung phone, the Galaxy S10+, would cost £259 to replace its screen while the iPhone XS Max would set you back a much heftier £326.44.
-These prices are based on getting an official replacement through the manufacturer, which we would recommend to ensure that you don’t run into any issues.
+Apple’s iPhone’s do cost a little more to repair, and of course more to replace.
+The most expensive Samsung phone, the Galaxy S10+, would cost £259 to replace its screen while the iPhone 11 Pro Max or XS Max would set you back a much heftier £326.44.
+These prices are based on getting an official replacement through the manufacturer, which we would recommend to ensure you don’t run into any issues.